Rakeshmonkee/DMA/How to Flash/readme.md

 #### Steps

+1. Put the cable into the JTAG / CFG / UPDATE port on the DMA
+2. Download the 2 linked files above called MVP DMA Flash Tool, and CH341PAR
+3. Open the CH341PAR folder and once open, right-click on the `CH341WDM.inf` file and click install.
+The file extension might not show, so look for a setup information file.
-1. Run the executable
+4. run the ch347 FPGA flash tool executable
-2. Chose the FPGA chip you have (look at chip info above)
+5. Chose the FPGA chip you have (look at chip info above)
-3. Change from bit to bin in the drop-down
+6. Change from bit to bin in the drop-down
-4. leave the clock speed as the default
+7. leave the clock speed as the default
-5. Select the .bin file (firmware)
+8. Select your .bin file (firmware)
-6. Download
+9. Download

 Hitting download should then begin the flashing phase